undervolta/GM-I18n/README.md

 ## Support

 If you like this project, please consider supporting me on [Ko-fi](https://ko-fi.com/undervolta) or [Trakteer](https://trakteer.id/undervolta).
+Don't forget to leave a star!
 Your support is greatly appreciated!

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://github.com/undervolta/GM-I18n/blob/main/LICENSE).